For Demos, please scroll to the bottom of this page!

 2017 on my first trip to India, I met Pt.
 Rupak Kulkarni again.
 He made contact for me to other great players from the Hindustani Music tradition in Mumbai (Bombay), like Pt.
 Bhanuprakash Barot, who became a very good friend of mine, and the flute player Pt.
 Anand Kashikar.

 2018 my wife and I decided to move to India, to join the international township of Auroville.
-Since then we are living there as “Newcomers”, and eventually becoming Aurovillians by the end of 2019.
+We joined this project as “Newcomers”.

-2020 we officially became Aurovillians to be part of the international township of Auroville in Tamil Nadu, South India.
+2020 my wife and myself officially became Aurovillians to be part of the international township of Auroville in Tamil Nadu, South India.
 Also we did start our own activity called “Divine Arts”.
-With this we can legally start to organize not only our own teachings, but also events and collaborations with other artists and teachers who resonate with the ideals of Auroville.
-Since then, teaching online became a more and more central aspect of our activities.
+With this we can legally organize not only our own teachings, but also events and collaborations with other artists and teachers who resonate with the ideals of Auroville.

 — — —